 Landscaper Goes Greener with Propane Mowers

-Since 2013, Liapis Landscape & Design has been running their lawnmower fleet on propane.
-They converted 15 mowers and use an onsite 1,000-gallon dispensing station at their facility for easy fills.
-One reason for the switch was that propane is less expensive.
+Since 2013, Liapis Landscape & Design has been running its lawnmower fleet on propane.
+To start, they converted 15 mowers and use an onsite 1,000-gallon dispensing station at their facility for easy fills.
+One key reason they switched was that propane is less expensive.

 “The goal was to get more stable fuel pricing,” David Guy, Operations Manager, said.

-Liapis was able to use EPA-certified propane conversion kits for their mowers.
-They worked with MetroLawn with the propane conversions.
+To accomplish this, Liapis used EPA-certified propane conversion kits for their mowers.
+Additionally, they partnered with MetroLawn to handle the propane conversions.

 “We grew about 40% in 2013 and our fuel costs stayed the same.
 That’s a huge savings.”